 PDF files use Product Description Language (PDL) statements (described in Chapter 7) to convey all of the information the POLYCENTER Software Installation utility needs for installing either a software product or a set of software products.

-What does a PDF file look like?
-Example 1-1 shows a sample product description file.
+Example 1-1 shows a sample PDF.
 Chapter 7 describes each PDL statement in detail.